antonaca/implementation-planner/README.md

 ## Support

 If you have questions or need support, please submit an Issue in this repository or send an email to [antonaccio@brown.edu](mailto:antonaccio@brown.edu).

----

-**Empower your team to plan and implement with confidence and clarity!**